q2devland/nentitydb/README.md

 With NEntityDb you can use Fluent APIs to configure your model.
 Using Fluent APIs in NEntityDb makes code readability easier.

+### Create a model
+Define the entity classes that make up the model.

 ```csharp
 public class Customer
 {